CE Compliant Machines for Predictable Results

 When is a machine CE-compliant?

-1. Safety according to the state of the art: The machine must be safe for humans and the environment, which implies that it must comply with the current state of the art (Annex I of the Directive).
+1. Safety according to the Machinery Directive: The machine must be safe for humans and the environment, which implies that it must comply with the Essential Health and Safety Requirements (Annex I of the Directive).

-2. Complete technical documentation: Technical documentation (including risk assessment, drawings, circuit diagrams, etc.) according to Annex VII must be provided.
+2. Complete technical documentation: Technical documentation (including risk assessment, drawings, circuit diagrams, etc.) according to Annex VII, Machinery Directive, must be provided.

 3. Compliance with all other requirements of the Directive: This includes, among other things, the declaration of conformity, affixing the CE mark, and, if applicable, an EC type examination if required.